xolox/python-debuntu-tools/README.rst

 **Usage:** `upgrade-remote-system [OPTIONS] [SSH_ALIAS]`

-Upgrade the system packages on a remote Debian or Ubuntu system, reboot the system if required due to security updates, remove old Linux kernel and header packages and optionally remove 'auto-removable' system packages.
+Upgrade the system packages on a remote Debian or Ubuntu system, reboot the system when this is required due to security updates or because the system isn't yet running the newest kernel, remove old Linux kernel and header packages and optionally remove 'auto-removable' system packages.

 If the given SSH alias matches a section in the 'unlock-remote-system'